| |

 From 1997 to 2000, board member of joint WFMH-MHE (Mental

-Federation for Mental Health).
-Since 2004, member of
+with] World Federation for Mental Health).
+Since 2004, member

 (International Network Toward Alternatives and Recovery).